Revised Code of Banking Practice

 - Deal effectively with customer concerns and complaints.

-Does the proposed Code reduce customers’ existing rights?
+Does the revised Code reduce customers’ existing rights?

 How is the principles-based approach preferable to the prescriptive approach?